Do you give a lot and feel you need to recharge your batteries and perhaps shift your perspective before you can give more?

 On this retreat we'll also be rejoicing in the good times too.
 You will learn how to further deepen and prolong positive feelings when they come, recognising and celebrating our and other people's successes as well as exploring what it is in life that makes your hearts shine.

 Staying with all these feelings, the good and the bad, becoming aware of how they arrive and feel in our bodies, minds and hearts is Yoga.
-Learning how to recognise them all as temporary, tolerable and necessary is vital learning in becoming a more complete, calm and stronger person as well a nice person to live with and be around.
+Learning how to recognise them all as temporary, tolerable and necessary is vital learning in becoming a more complete, calm and stronger person.

 We will do all this through Yoga posture work, meditation, visualisation, breath work, the amazing teachings of Hindu myths and deities, journalling techniques and lots of stories.

-To have all your practical needs taken care of so you can focus on Yoga, relaxing, learning, reading, having fun and connecting with others is the best luxury I can think of.
-If you have never done this before, I highly recommend it!
+To have all your practical needs taken care of on retreat so you can focus on Yoga, relaxing, learning, reading, having fun and connecting with others is the best luxury I can think of.

 Not only will come back refreshed and inspired, you'll also have a clearer and more positive perspective on your life.